 SELECT statement retrieves rows from the database.

--- select all columns from the table "tbl" SELECT * FROM tbl; -- select the rows from tbl SELECT j FROM tbl WHERE i=3; -- perform an aggregate grouped by the column "i" SELECT i, SUM(j) FROM tbl GROUP BY i; -- select only the top 3 rows from the tbl SELECT * FROM tbl ORDER BY i DESC LIMIT 3; -- join two tables together using the USING clause SELECT * FROM t1 JOIN t2 USING(a, b);
+-- select all columns from the table "tbl" SELECT * FROM tbl; -- select the rows from tbl SELECT j FROM tbl WHERE i=3; -- perform an aggregate grouped by the column "i" SELECT i, SUM(j) FROM tbl GROUP BY i; -- select only the top 3 rows from the tbl SELECT * FROM tbl ORDER BY i DESC LIMIT 3; -- join two tables together using the USING clause SELECT * FROM t1 JOIN t2 USING(a, b); -- use column indexes to select the first and third column from the table "tbl" SELECT #1, #3 FROM tbl; -- select all unique cities from the addresses table SELECT DISTINCT city FROM addresses;

 SELECT statement can be prefixed with a